krishnamami/AI-Powered_Email_Campaign_Taxonomy-_Engine/README.md

 💡 How It Works
 1.Define Rules
 Embed plain-text taxonomy rules using OpenAI embeddings.

 2.Retrieve Rule
 Use FAISS to find the most relevant rule based on source ID (e.g., sfmc_347_august).

 3.Generate JSON
 Prompt an LLM to convert rule into structured JSON.

 4.Validate JSON
-Use Pydantic to validate the fields like:
+Use Pydantic to validate the fields.

 5.Output Result
 Extract template_id and offer_type from input metadata and write to CSV.